Shivagithub-99/Adaptive-Depth-Inference-Engine/README.md

 Reduce computational cost and energy usage
-Maintain prediction accuracy with minimal processing Demonstrate real-time AI optimization for edge devices 🧠 Methodology
+Maintain prediction accuracy with minimal processing Demonstrate real-time AI optimization for edge devices

+🧠 Methodology

-The system uses a Feedforward Neural Network (FNN) with multiple fully connected layers.
+The system uses a Feedforward Neural Network (FNN) with multiple fully connected layers:

 Input is processed layer by layer
 At each layer, confidence is calculated
 If confidence ≥ threshold → early exit
 Else → continue deeper layers

-Threshold is dynamically adjusted based on battery level.
+👉 Threshold is dynamically adjusted based on battery level.

 ⚙️ Technologies Used
 Python